Email Questions@dhe.state.co.us for college transcipts,student complaints,reverse transfer and SURDs consents

 Website

-The OE’s website https://www.ucdenver.edu/offices/equity has a general support and resources section identifying both confidential and nonconfidential, campus specific, dual-campus, federal, state, and community resources related to discrimination, sexual misconduct, and retaliation.
-This section also provides information related to support and safety measures their office will consider related to reported allegations of misconduct based on the respective policy and circumstances regarding the misconduct.
+The OE’s website (https://www.ucdenver.edu/offices/equity) has a general support and resources section identifying both confidential and nonconfidential, campus specific, dual-campus, federal, state, and community resources related to discrimination, sexual misconduct, and retaliation.
+Their website also provides information related to support and safety measures their office will consider related to reported allegations of misconduct based on the respective policy and circumstances regarding the misconduct.
 In addition to the general support and resources section, the OE has five subsequent support and resource pages including: Accommodation Resources, All-Gender Resources, Discrimination Resources, Lactation Resources, and Sexual Misconduct Resources.
 Specifically, the OE’s Sexual Misconduct Resources page provides contact information for the support resources related to our sexual/interpersonal violence advocacy office (Phoenix Center at Auraria | Anschutz), dating/domestic violence (community/law enforcement/DV shelters), general misconduct, sexual exploitation, state/federal compliance, and sexual assault (community support and SANE/SANE locations).

-Online Training Program
+Online Training Programs

 Campus Collaborations

 The OE actively participates in university student orientation and onboarding programs for all colleges/departments, primarily in the summer, however, offers training opportunities year-round.
 In these presentations, the OE provides an overview of their role on campus, university policies and procedures, the processes they follow when a complaint is received, supportive and safety measures offered to involved parties, ethical bystander intervention, mandatory reporting obligations, and training requirements/opportunities.
-In particular, their office encourages all incoming, transfer, and international undergraduate, graduate, and doctoral students to enroll themselves into their “Prevention Together” course.
-Enrollment information and course access instructions can be found on their website.

 Sexual Misconduct Trainings provided by institution: